 Fares start at €25 in 2nd class or €45 in 1st class.
 Fares vary like air fares, so book ahead.

-Buy tickets at www.raileurope.com or www.thetrainline.com (both easy to use, in €, £ or $, overseas credit cards no problem, small booking fee) or www.sncf-connect.com (French Railways own site, a little more fiddly, no fee).
+Buy tickets at www.raileurope.com or www.thetrainline.com (both easy to use, in €, £ or $, overseas credit cards no problem, small booking fee) or www.sncf-connect.com (French Railways own site, no booking fee).
 Booking opens up to 4 months ahead.
-You print your own ticket or can show a mobile ticket on your phone.
+You print your own ticket or can show it on your phone.

 Change trains and stations in Paris by metro or taxi.
 Allow at least 60 minutes between trains for this, but for mission-critical connections I'd allow at least 2 hours.